IreLu/Related/README.md

 * col1 = index column for item variable (depends on the dimensionality of the final table)
 * support = minimum threshold for item frequency to be taken into account from apriori algorythm

+A function <strong>rules_to_df()</strong> is also provided and it trasforms "rules" object into a dataframe, transforming many-to-one rules into one-to-one format.

 <u>Please note that this function will write a .csv to your path ('final.csv') and then read it as "transaction" class object, so be sure not to overwrite any other files stored in the same path with the same name!!!</u>